Senior Leadership

 Full time Student Support Teacher in Te Moana Nui a Kiwa,

-I am currently in my second year at Waikato University to become
+I am currently in my second year at Waikato University to become A qualified teacher here at Homai School.

 "Kāore ōku toto Māori, engari ko Aotearoa te whenua i whakatipu mai i a au"